Overview of Michigan Taxes

 Michigan Property Taxes

 Buying a house in Lansing?
 Detroit?
 Mackinaw City?
 Unfortunately, the bad news is that the state of Michigan has among the highest property tax rates in the country.
-The Great Lake State’s average effective property tax rate is 1.32%, which comes in much pricier than the nationwide average.
+The Great Lake State’s effective property tax rate is 1.35%, which comes in much pricier than the nationwide average.

 On the other hand, homeowners in Michigan are protected by the state constitution from significant swings in their property taxes.
 The taxable value of property in Michigan can increase by no more than 5% from one year to the next.
 This means that even when home values are surging upwards, taxes will remain relatively steady.